If you are an employee, please click here to add a US personal bank (deposit) account

 Step 1: Determine the reason for the rejected request.

-Withdrawal requests can be rejected due to insufficient funds, or if the withdrawal account has not been enabled for direct debit.
+Withdrawal requests can be rejected due to insufficient funds, or if the bank account has not been enabled for direct debit.

 Step 2: Contact your bank to take the required steps to resolve the issue.

-- Note: If you need to enable direct debits from your withdrawal account, your bank will require Expensify’s CompanyID (1270239450) in order to allow future debits from the account.
+- Note: If you need to enable direct debits from your bank account, your bank will require Expensify’s CompanyID (1270239450) in order to allow future debits from the account.

 Step 3: Submit a request to email@example.com